 - “About Me”

 - “Portfolio” or “Projects”

-Some freelance blogger also have their own blog, which I heartily recommend for showcasing your expertise in your niche.
+Some freelance bloggers also have their own blog, which I heartily recommend for showcasing your expertise in your niche.

 4. Compelling, SEO-Friendly Content

-According to BluLeadz, mediocre copy translates into fewer leads.
+It’s a well-known fact that mediocre copy translates into fewer leads.
 But great copy?
-You guessed it—great copy converts.
+You guessed it – great copy converts.

 Moreover, you need to be methodical with the types of information that you include on your freelance blogger website.

 When it comes to your “Services” page, you need to include as much detail as possible.
 Why?
-Well, according to KoMarketing, 47% of visitors look at this page before any other part of a website.
+Well, 47% of visitors look at this page before any other part of a website.